-The military uses LiDAR technology for automated target identification, Airborne Laser Mine Detection System and stand-off detection for biological warfare agents.
+The military uses lidar laser for automated target identification, Airborne Laser Mine Detection System and stand-off detection for biological warfare agents.
 With LiDAR, the military has the option to use longer wavelengths so their equipment is undetectable to night vision goggles.
 LiDAR also plays a large role in the military’s autonomous vehicles.
 The military takes advantage of autonomous off-road vehicles to scout and carry supplies.

-When scientists want to know the exact depth of the ocean’s surface to locate any object in the case of a maritime accident or for research purposes, they use LiDAR technology to accomplish their mission.
-In addition, LiDAR is also used for calculating phytoplankton fluorescence and biomass in the oceansurface (a challenging task without LiDAR).
+When scientists want to know the exact depth of the ocean’s surface to locate any object in the case of a maritime accident or for research purposes, they use lidar laser to accomplish their mission.
+In addition, LiDAR is also used for calculating phytoplankton fluorescence and biomass in the ocean surface (a challenging task without LiDAR).

 Terrain elevations play a crucial role during the construction of roads, large buildings and bridges.
 LiDAR technology provides x, y and z coordinates, which makes it incredibly easy to produce 3D representations of elevations.